-AB Bank Limited introduces a SME loan scheme, namely ABBL Digun Loan, which is such a loan facility of maximum BDT 1,00,00,000 for double amount of loan against value of the savings instrument to meet any type of business requirement.
+AB Bank Limited introduces a SME loan scheme namely, ABBL Digun Loan, which is such a loan facility of maximum BDT 1,00,00,000 for double amount of loan against value of the savings instrument to meet any type of business requirement.
+This EMI repayment based loan tenor of maximum three years, is a good choice for small and medium-sized businesses.

 Double amount of loan against value of the savings instrument (ABBL FDR, DDS) to meet any type of business requirement.